top of page

 Chumbawamba and Feedback.

-Truth Trigger: When feedback doesn’t align with your self-perception.
+1. Truth Trigger: When feedback doesn’t align with your self-perception.
 For example, early in my career, I was told I wasn’t concise enough.
 My first instinct?
 Hide under my desk!
-But they were right…I was a rambler back then.
+But upon reflection, I approached the person for clarity and learned that fewer words could make my points more impactful.

 Remember, feedback is a snapshot, a moment in time — not a definitive marker of who you are (I often remind myself in the mirror, "Lisa, it’s just a snapshot").
 Don’t let one piece of feedback define you or carry it like a weight.
 Take it as a chance to learn and grow, then move forward, stronger and more resilient.